| | |

 Ingredients

-- 1 tablespoon chopped fresh dill, or parsley, plus more for garnish
+• 1 tbsp chopped fresh dill or parsley, plus more for garnish

 Instructions

-- Melt the butter in a large saucepan over medium heat.
-Add the chopped celery, diced carrot, and shallots and sauté for about 5 minutes, or until the vegetables are just tender.
+• Melt the butter in a large saucepan over medium heat.
+Add the diced celery, diced carrots, and finely chopped shallots, and sauté for about 5 minutes, or until the vegetables are just tender.

-- Add the flour to the vegetables and stir to blend thoroughly; cook, stirring, for 2 minutes.
-Gradually stir the chicken stock into the vegetables and then add the diced potatoes.
+• Add the flour to the vegetables and stir to blend thoroughly; cook, stirring, for 2 minutes.
+Gradually stir in the chicken broth, and then add the diced potatoes.
 Bring to a simmer and cook for about 12 to 16 minutes, or until the vegetables are tender.

-- Stir in the dill or parsley and pepper, and add salt, to taste.
+• Stir in the dill or parsley, along with kosher salt and freshly ground black pepper to taste.

-- Serve the chowder with crusty bread or rolls or crackers.
+• Serve the chowder with crusty bread, rolls, or crackers, if desired.

 Nutrition